 To which Rogers says, “Well, there were certain questions that we have to get answered.
 Where some of this aid, first of all, if it was a privacy concern he had, he didn’t look for information on the privacy side for Americans.
 He was stealing information that had to do with how we operate overseas to collect information to keep Americans safe.”

-If I may adapt Rep. Roger’s analogy, this is like the bank’s management, after the janitor revealed they were lying to investors, asserting the leaked information was vital to the bank’s operations.
+If I may adapt Rep. Roger’s analogy further, this is like the bank’s management, after the janitor revealed they were lying about their various crimes to their oversight board, complaining to the press that the leaked information was vital to the bank’s operations.

-Actually, how Snowden obtained many of the documents was revealed last November: colleagues at the NSA gave him logins and passwords after he asked for them.
+Actually, how Snowden obtained the documents was revealed last November: his colleagues at the NSA gave him logins and passwords after he asked for them.

 How?
-He bought a plane ticket to Hong-Kong, ultimately headed for Iceland.
-WikiLeaks and Russians with ties to the Kremlin only reached out to Snowden after he became stuck at a Moscow airport when the U.S. government revoked his passport (source).
-I’m still waiting for evidence of foreign orchestration in all this.
+He bought a plane ticket to Hong Kong, ultimately headed for Iceland.
+WikiLeaks and Russians with ties to the Kremlin only reached out to Snowden after he became stuck at a Moscow airport when the U.S. government revoked his passport.
+Still no evidence of foreign orchestration in all this.

 Now for this “go-bag” business.
 What could that be?
-It couldn’t be an actually fairly innocuous item about which information is widely available, including public information pages on government websites, could it?
+It couldn’t be a rather boring item about which information is widely available, including pages on public-facing government websites, could it?
 Indeed, as Snowden says in this interview with the New Yorker’s Jane Mayer, he had one packed for his work.
-I would be surprised if the members of Rep. Rogers’ security detail didn’t have go-bags packed and ready too.
+I would be surprised if Rep. Rogers was not aware of all of this too.

 Gregory then asks Rogers to speculate on his speculation asking, “But how high level, do you think?”

 It certainly isn’t a coincidence that Snowden needed Anatoly Kucherena, a lawyer with ties to the Russian security services (assuming anyone can do anything in Russia without ties to the security services).
-He was stuck in the Sheremetyevo airport because his U.S. passport was revoked.
+He was stuck in the Sheremetyevo airport because the U.S. government revoked his passport….

-Gregory states flat-out what the Congressman is insinuating: “You think the Russians helped Ed Snowden?”
+Gregory then states plainly what the Congressman is insinuating: “You think the Russians helped Ed Snowden?”